Oct 4, 2018 - Ancestry

 Your genetics do not define you, but they can help inform your identity, and for Latinos — people who trace their ancestry to the ethnically diverse regions of Latin America — DNA testing often helps them discover unexpected insights into their roots.

-In the midst of National Hispanic Heritage Month, 23andMe wanted to take a moment to look at what testing can uncover for those with Latino ancestry.
-(We prefer the term Latino, because it encompasses non-Spanish speaking populations in Latin America, like those in Brazil.)
+In National Hispanic Heritage Month, 23andMe wanted to examine what testing can uncover for those with Latino ancestry.
+(We prefer the term Latino because it encompasses non-Spanish-speaking populations in Latin America, like those in Brazil.)

 Native American Ancestry & Latinos